hku-ect/gazebosc/README.md

 A node-based implementation to author high-level sphactor node actors.
 A multi-in-single-out (for now) information hub that outputs OSC.
 May support different protocols in future that OSC does not handle well (eg. streaming video)

-Also includes a UI based on ImGui, but will eventually also support headless running of pre-created sketches.
+The UI based on ImGui, but we will eventually also support headless running of pre-created sketches.

 ## Building